roughike/streaming_shared_preferences/README.md

 Upon closer inspection, you might notice that it's a little boilerplatey.

 We had to provide the fallback value twice - once in `defaultValue` for `Preference` and once in `initialValue` for `StreamBuilder`.
-On top of that, we had to use a `StatefulWidget` in order to avoid creating a `Stream` in the build method.
+On top of that, we had to use a stateful widget in order to avoid creating a stream in the build method.

 _"Boilerplate is awesome!"_ - said no one ever.

 ## Naive example #2: simple usage with PreferenceBuilder

-To combat the previous boilerplate, there's a `PreferenceBuilder` widget.
+To combat the previous boilerplate, there's a `PreferenceBuilder` widget:

 ```dart
 class MyCounterWidget extends StatelessWidget {